Photoemission "experiments" on holographic lattices: Holographic ionic lattice with hyperscaling violation

 We are now ready to state the boundary conditions for the numerics.
+We expect no Maxwell hair at the horizon, so we impose Dirichlet boundary conditions for $A_t$, which should drop to zero, in accordance with (\ref{metricirser}).
+The behavior of the dilaton is also determined by (\ref{metricirser}): at the horizon it approaches some constant value which at leading (scaling) order equals $2\eta\log r_h$.
+This is not enough for stable numerics, so we have included also the subleading corrections as stated in (\ref{metricirser}) and Appendix \ref{secappa}.
+The boundary condition is given by this IR expansion.
+In fact, in $\zt$ coordinate the outcome is very simple: the dilaton is smooth at the horizon and has zero derivative, i.e. in computational coordinates we have Neumann conditions.

-We expect no Maxwell or dilaton hair at the horizon, so we impose Dirichlet boundary conditions for $A_t$ and $\Phi$, which should drop to zero in accordance with (\ref{metricirser}) and the results in the Appendix \ref{secappa}.
-The metric functions should all be smooth (the simple zero at the horizon is taken care of by the redshift function $f$), so we impose Neumann boundary conditions, requiring their derivatives to be zero, again with the falloff in accordance with the IR expansion.
+Finally, the metric functions should all be smooth (the simple zero at the horizon is taken care of by the redshift function $f$), so we impose Neumann boundary conditions, requiring their derivatives to be zero, again with the falloff in accordance with the IR expansion.